AndreaHobby/PyDataVirginia/README.md

 ## Overview

-This 90-minute hands-on tutorial walks participants through ....
+This 90-minute hands-on tutorial walks participants through the following.

-## What You’ll Learn
+- Principles of Responsible AI: Fairness, Privacy and Security, Safety, Accountability, Transparency and Explainability.​

+- SciPy Overview: Key features.​

--  Basics of Responsible AI
+- 3 Tutorials: Real-world examples of Responsible AI using SciPy.​

+- Hands-on Tutorial 1: Bias Detection and Mitigation using SciPy​

+- Hands-on Tutorial 2: Sensitivity Analysis with SciPy and other python libraries​

+- Hands-on Tutorial 3: Building Transparent and Explainable Machine Learning Models

 ## Repository Structure